communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [ ] Applicant: I can search for the right Form using the longform description provided by the Funding Delivery Designer

-- [ ] Compliance Reviewer: I see a breakdown of Applications by type
+- [ ] Compliance Reviewer: I see a breakdown of Applications by Fund (with commitments)

 - [x] Funding Delivery Designer: I can pick from 2 types of Criteria for each Fund; reflected in Funds JSON

+- [x] Applicant: sees the resulting Countable fields on the form as Commitments and may submit these

-- [ ] Applicant: sees the resulting Criteria fields on the form
+- [ ] Applicant: sees the resulting Summable fields on the form as Commitments and may submit these

-- [ ] Add "region" to application (N/S/E/W only)  - Show regions and "No Region" rollup
+- [x] Compliance Reviewer: sees the supplied Countable Commitments in the Dashboard

-- [ ] Applicant can (must) submit the extra form sections
+- [ ] Compliance Reviewer: sees the supplied Summable Commitments in the Dashboard

+- [ ] Compliance Reviewer: clicking a Commitment Summary shows me the Applications which constitute it

 - [ ] Funding Delivery Designer: I can edit Guidance Notes

 - [ ] Applicant: I can see guidance notes for each Building Block

-- [ ] Funding Delivery Designer: I can add a summable value which a Compliance Reviewer sees in the list view

-- [ ] Compliance Reviewer - Summary level totals of summable value

-- [ ] Funding Delivery Designer: I can create a Building Block myself (STRETCH GOAL)

 ### Iceboxed